pmacinec/ns-project/doc/documentation.md

 The selection and hyperparameter tuning was based on our following goals (or on what we wanted to find out):
 1. Impact of maximum sequence length on model prediction
 1. Since model was performing quite well, we tried various alternatives.
-Mainly adjusting number of LSTM units and a number of hidden dense layers to see when the model is overtraining and when it can achieve good results
+Mainly adjusting number of LSTM units and a number of hidden dense layers to see when the model is overfitting and when it can achieve good results
-1. Use model without bidirectional layer to compare benefits of its usage
+1. Use only basic LSTM layer (instead of bidirectional) to compare benefits of using bidirectional layer
 1. Impact of the maximum number of words on model prediction

-All training results are compared with our baseline model mentioned in chapter *Our model architecture*.
+All training results are compared with our baseline model mentioned in chapter **Our model architecture**.

 1. *Our baseline model*
 ![Model architecture](../images/training_logs/baseline_default_accuracy.png)